zimmoc/tastehub/README.md

 - **Recipe Management**
   - Create, edit, and delete recipes.
   - Formatted ingredient list.
-  - Tagging recipes for easy filtering.
 - **Feeds**
   - Global feed with all recipes.
-  - Personal feed with the user’s posts and followed users’ posts.
+  - Followed feed to display recipes from followed users
 - **Interactions**
   - Like recipes directly from the feed.
   - Comment on recipes.